f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 ```

 ### Docker

+| **Disclaimer**
+---
-***Disclaimer:** this tutorial part is not a Docker tutorial, its just a group of tips for running Docker to accomplish some of the task we may face during Data Centric application development*
+This tutorial part is not a Docker tutorial, its just a group of tips for running Docker to accomplish some of the task we may face during Data Centric application development |

 #### What is Docker?
 Docker is containerization technology that enables the creation and use of Linux containers.